hebrides/intern-training/README.md

 ### Part 5.
 Tech Stacks

 You should know what a "technology stack" means.
 A client-server app's tech stack refers to the set of commercial and free tools used to build, deploy, and host the app.
 Junior developers often [struggle](https://hackernoon.com/how-it-feels-to-learn-javascript-in-2016-d3a717dd577f#.ahu2qlv13) to decide what tech stack tools to use to start out.
-Learn tools suited to complete _one critical part of the project at a time_ (e.g., client, server, database, API integration, CI/CD, testing), and avoid becoming paralyzed by choice.
+You'll find it's best to learn tools suited to complete _one critical part of the project at a time, in  order from simple to complex_ (e.g., web client, server app, database, 3rd party integration / API, CI/CD / staging, QA / testing).
+You will avoid becoming paralyzed by choice when you understand that web application development can be as complex as you decide it has to be.
+You can make a web app with a few lines of PHP.
+You can also build out a complex automated deployment system with 1000s of lines of code, using multiple languages and a diverse array of supporting software tools, that works like a factory to update and release your app.

-Learn a stack that has [deep roots and support from a big vendor](https://docs.microsoft.com/en-us/visualstudio/ide/quickstart-aspnet-core) as a safe bet, then engage with [newer](https://deno.com/deploy) [tools](https://svelte.dev) and [stacks](https://nextjs.org) from [open source](https://geekflare.com/self-hosted-s3/) communities, [academia](https://www.freebsd.org/), and [emerging](https://ipfs.io) tech providers, to broaden your skills.
+Tech stack advice: Learn a stack that has [deep roots and support from a big vendor](https://docs.microsoft.com/en-us/visualstudio/ide/quickstart-aspnet-core) as a safe bet, then engage with [newer](https://deno.com/deploy) [tools](https://svelte.dev) and [stacks](https://nextjs.org) from [open source](https://geekflare.com/self-hosted-s3/) communities, [academia](https://www.freebsd.org/), and [emerging](https://ipfs.io) tech providers, to broaden your skills.

 Still struggling with stacks?
 Ask yourself, what is the motivation for this tool?
 What specific problem does it solve?
 Understand the problem first before you start learning solutions.